 Step 8: Lastly, restart the MS Word app.

-If you want to revert to the old settings, repeat the above steps and in step 4, select the
+If you want to revert to the old settings, repeat the above steps, and in step 4 above, select the Not Configured option.

 How to Always Open PDF Files in Protected View in Word using Registry Editor?

-You can open a PDF file in protected view in Word app in Windows 11 or 10 by tweaking the Registry.
-To do that, use the following steps:
+You can also open a PDF file in protected view in the Word app in Windows 11 or 10 by tweaking the Registry.
+To do that, use the following steps:-

 Step 1: Open Registry Editor as the first step.